 As Prof Borlotti (2015) from University of Birmingham suggests people are thought to be irrational when they make poor decisions due to factors such as impulsivity, a lack of self-knowledge and limits in understanding, and pride.
 The 'reason,' which strives to wisdom and knowledge, the 'spirit,' which aspires to honour, and the 'appetite,' which aspires to personal gain, are the three components of the soul that Plato outlines in the Republic (Borlotti, 2015).
 In most cases, an irrational individual would behave in a manner that is affected by his or her fundamental impulses that are centered on the self (Borlotti, 2015).

 We would define as people’s irrational health behaviour during pandemic as any behaviours which either favour or increase the personal risk of acquiring an infectious or transmissible illness although possessing knowledge and awareness of the illnesses, the consequences on self and the likelihood of being contagious.
 This concept aligns with what in medicine is called capacity assessment which entails the competence of understanding what the risk is (cognitive aspect), retaining the information about the condition at risk (memorising the information long enough to be used when possible), weighing pros of the own decisions (being a conscious persons who is able to clearly describe what could happen if the risk assessment continues), communicating the own decision to others (e.g., health carers) (Care Learning, 2024).
-Each of these stages can be altered hence leading to incomplete capacity or prevention during pandemics (Figure 1).
+Each of these stages can be altered hence leading to incomplete capacity or prevention during pandemics (see Figure 1).

-Fig. 1.
-The four-helix capacity assessment of risks as from the mental health practice.
+Figure.
+1. The four-helix capacity assessment of risks as from the mental health practice.

 However, in severe situations, people may have a catastrophic response and consider ending their own or their loved one’s life if they feel too much at danger and think they are facing the inevitable (Lazzari et al., 2020).
 Furthermore, during pandemics, emotional variables play a critical role in influencing choices about health.
 Fear, worry, and a feeling of powerlessness might cause avoidance behaviours or increased alertness, which can affect compliance with infection prevention measures (Kumar and Preetha, 2018).